2025-26 Edition

 Interval estimation, hypothesis testing, decision theory and Bayesian inference, basic linear model theory.

-Prerequisite: STATS 200B.
-STATS 200B with a grade of B- or better
+Prerequisite: STATS 200B with a minimum grade of B-.

 STATS 201.
 Statistical Methods for Data Analysis I. 4 Units.